nickybulthuis/quotes/README.md

 the information provided is often not readily available nor in a structured format.

 The purpose of this project is to provide stock quotes for specific funds, by accessing the fund manager's website, by filling in forms, or by using other APIs to request them.
-The stock prices are then converted into a structured format for use in [Portfolio Performance](https://www.portfolio-performance.info/), Excel or equivalent.
+The stock quotes are then converted into a structured format for use in [Portfolio Performance](https://www.portfolio-performance.info/), Excel or equivalent.

 It's basically trying to automate what you could do by hand.